LED Blinking Tutorial STM32F4 Discovery Board – GPIO Pins with HAL Library

 }

-The HAL driver provides functions to control GPIO pins of the STM32F4 family of microcontrollers.
-The GPIO pins can be configured in one of the following modes:
+The HAL driver provides a clean, portable API to control the GPIO pins of the STM32F4 family of microcontrollers.
+Any GPIO pin can be configured in one of the following modes:

-GPIO_InitTypeDef C structure is used to initilize and set mode of GPIO pins.
+The GPIO_InitTypeDef C structure is used to initialize and set the mode of GPIO pins:

 typedef struct